nobodyn0se/flutter_vehicles/README.md

 - [ ] Dynamically disable the Load More button on home page
 - [ ] Change font styling of the app
 - [ ] Introduce dark/light theme toggle using BLoC
+- [ ] Add a custom logo to the app